1Strategy/fargate-demo/README.md

 2. Determine the VPC in which you wish to deploy the Fargate service.
 If you would like some pointers for VPC planning and creation, check out [this repository](https://github.com/1Strategy/vpc-starter-template).

+3. Create/select a hosted zone and TLS certificate to use for this project.

-3. Modify the Parameters file for each stack in `parameters/<aws region>` to match  AWS resources.
+4. Modify the Parameters file for each stack in `parameters/<aws region>` to match  AWS resources.

 ## How to Deploy